Generic Name: paroxetine (pa ROX a teen)

 Paroxetine is an antidepressant that belongs to group of drugs called selective serotonin reuptake inhibitors (SSRIs).
 Paroxetine affects chemicals in the brain that may be unbalanced in people with depression, anxiety, or other disorders.

 Paroxetine is used to treat depression, including major depressive disorder.

 The Brisdelle brand of paroxetine is used to treat hot flashes related to menopause.
 Brisdelle is not for treating any other conditions.

-Do not use paroxetine within 14 days before or 14 days after you have used a MAO inhibitor, such as isocarboxazid, linezolid, phenelzine, rasagiline, selegiline, tranylcypromine or methylene blue injection.
+Do not use paroxetine within 14 days before or 14 days after you have used an MAO inhibitor, such as isocarboxazid, linezolid, methylene blue injection, phenelzine, rasagiline, selegiline, or tranylcypromine.

 Some young people have thoughts about suicide when first taking an antidepressant.
 Stay alert to changes in your mood or symptoms.
 Report any new or worsening symptoms to your doctor

 Seek medical attention right away if you have symptoms such as: agitation, hallucinations, muscle stiffness, twitching, loss of coordination, dizziness, warmth or tingly feeling, nausea, vomiting, diarrhea, fever, sweating, tremors, racing heartbeats, or a seizure (convulsions).

 Before taking this medicine

 You should not use this medicine if you are allergic to paroxetine, or if you are also taking pimozide or thioridazine.

 Do not use an MAO inhibitor within 14 days before or 14 days after you take paroxetine.
 A dangerous drug interaction could occur.
 MAO inhibitors include isocarboxazid, linezolid, phenelzine, rasagiline, selegiline, and tranylcypromine.
 After you stop taking paroxetine you must wait at least 14 days before you start taking an MAO inhibitor.